Now available Self-paced · Ages 1–3

 Module 04

-What is happening when a toddler loses access to language and logic, how to think about co-regulation, and what helps during the peak of distress versus after everyone is calm.
+What is happening when a toddler loses access to language and logic, how co-regulation helps during the peak of distress, and what repair looks like afterward, because reconnecting after a hard moment is what builds trust over time, not getting every moment right.

 Module 05